6 min read

 Eliminate bureaucracy and paperwork as much as possible.
 Engineers and construction professionals hate paperwork and there is a good reason for that: it doesn’t help them to get the job done!
 It’s an obstacle to them.

-So why don’t you try to use new technologies that would make their lives on site easier and simpler?
+So why don’t you try to introduce new technologies that would make their lives on site easier and simpler?

-Finally, make your Client trust you by acting quickly on his observations and by showing him that you want to work with them as a team.
+Finally, make your Client trust you by acting quickly on any of his observations and by showing him that you want to work with them as a team.